 The levels in the hierarchy are not rigidly distinct.
 They may merge into one another, like colors in a rainbow.
 A moment of high arousal in making love may suddenly awaken a sense of deep honoring and shared intimacy with one’s partner.
 Thus, a particular sexual encounter may include a combination of various attributes from different levels.

 When I show this model to couples in my practice and we discuss the different ways they can channel sexual energy, they gain an awareness of the different interpersonal skills necessary at different levels of relating.
-For example, the nature and content of communication becomes more personal as one moves up the positive levels of the hierarchy.
+For example, the nature and content of communication become more personal as one moves up the positive levels of the hierarchy.
 A recovering sex addict may need to develop skills for self-awareness and disclosure, before being able to achieve the degree of honest communication required for Level +3.

 The hierarchy also provides couples in therapy with a model to help them understand where they are now, and where they may be evolving within their relationship.
 As couples begin to sense that they can enhance their relationship — by learning how to move up the hierarchy — they often experience a feeling of pride.
-They realize that they are progressive as a couple, and that they can progress further as they experience the pleasures of relating more authentically.
+They realize that they are progressive as a couple and that they can progress further as they experience the pleasures of relating more authentically.

 For survivors of sexual abuse, this model can help them to understand the negative repercussions of the abuse and the possibility for other, more positive kinds of sexual relating.
 They see graphically that sexual energy can be channeled in an entirely different direction than what they experienced during abuse.
 They see, for example, that arousal can occur in a context that is not tinged with shame, fear or pain.
 They see the possibility for sexual intimacy to be nurturing, beautiful, and life-affirming.